 Welcome to my blog!
 I thought I should post some things I come upon in my journey through dance.

-If you have seen my About page, you know I’ve been dancing for 10 years, and learning for over 15 years.
+If you have seen my About page, you know I’ve been dancing for over 10 years, and learning for over 15 years.

 I love Raqs Sharqi, or better known as Belly Dance.
 Everyone has had some encounter with this dance, whether it was through movies, a trip to the origin countries, or at a restaurant or festival.